mlibrary/dromedary/docs/indexing.md

 _Each instance has it's own solr and must have its index created separately_!

+NOTE: While indexing is occurring, the instance in question will display a message stating that "The MED is temporarily unavailable".
+Once indexing is finished, everything will be back to normal.

   * Testing: `ssh deployhost exec dromedary-testing "bin/dromedary newdata index"`
   * Staging: `ssh deployhost exec dromedary-staging "bin/dromedary newdata index"`
   * Production:  `ssh deployhost exec dromedary-production "bin/dromedary newdata index"`

-This doesn't take nearly as long as the prepare -- more like 30mn than over an hour.
+This doesn't take nearly as long as the prepare -- more like 30mn or so.
-While indexing is occurring, the MED will display a message stating that "The MED is temporarily unavailable".
-Once indexing is finished, everything will be back to normal.